 Corequisite courses are different from prerequisite courses in that they do not have to be completed before enrollment.
 Students who have already completed their admissions requirements may decide to complete at least some corequisite courses before enrolling in order to focus more intensely on their studies at the Academy.
 We recommend this approach, in particular for the Anatomy & Physiology II corequisite.
-Students may also complete the corequisite courses while enrolled in the Master of Acupuncture and/or Chinese Herbal Studies programs.
-The flexible intensive-based structure of our programs allows students to complete the required courses when at home, often at their own pace, in between intensive sessions.
+Students may also complete the corequisite courses while enrolled in the Master of Acupuncture and/or Certificate in Chinese Herbal Medicine programs.
+The flexible intensive-based structure of our programs allows students to complete the required courses when at home, often at their own pace, in between intensives.